Nicotini

-A nicotini is any alcoholic drink which includes nicotine as an ingredient.
+A nicotini refers to any alcoholic drink that includes nicotine as an ingredient.
+Nicotinis are often made by infusing vodka with tobacco leaves, which is said to give the resulting beverage a 'smoky' flavor.

+Etymology

 Its name is modeled after the word "martini" in the fashion of such drinks as the appletini.

-Use
+Usage and history

-In places which ban smoking, use of the nicotini provides those addicted to nicotine with the opportunity to manage cravings without stepping outside to smoke.
+In places which ban smoking, use of the nicotini provides smokers with the opportunity to manage cravings without stepping outside to smoke.
+Where nicotinis are not sold, a similar experience can be had by consuming a nicotine replacement therapy product such as nicotine chewing gum, followed by the consumption of an alcoholic beverage.

-Nicotinis can be used to substitute other alcoholic drinks with stimulants such as caffeinated alcoholic drinks, or coca wine.

-Ingredients
+Ingredients and variations

 Nicotine replacement therapy products may be used to add a verified quantity of nicotine to produce a nicotini.

-Risks

-Tobacco infused nicotini
+The New York Times Magazine reported that one variation of the nicotina includes Kahlúa, a coffee-flavored liquor.

+Health risks

+Tobacco and nicotine use increase alcohol craving.
 Nicotine poisoning may occur from homemade tobacco infused drinks due to varying quantity of nicotine.